-The National Association of REALTORS[®] (NAR), and the Institute of Real Estate Management (IREM) are pleased to submit this statement for the record to the Subcommittee on Capital Markets, Insurance and Government Sponsored Enterprises and the Subcommittee on Oversight and Investigations for their hearing on protecting Americans from catastrophic terrorism risk.
-We appreciate the time and effort that its members, including Subcommittee Chairs Kelly and Baker, have spent on this very important issue.
-IREM and NAR look forward to working with subcommittees to address to developing long term solutions to the challenges posed by creating a long term sustainable terrorism risk insurance program.
+The National Association of REALTORS[®] (NAR), and the Institute of Real Estate Management (IREM) are pleased to submit this statement for the record to the Senate Banking Committee.
+We appreciate the time and effort that its members, including Chairman Dodd and ranking member Shelby, have spent on this very important issue.
+IREM and NAR look forward to working with committee to ensure that a long term solution that will ensure the availability of terrorism insurance is in place following the expiration of the Terrorism Risk Insurance Extension Act.